 - 1. Pants must not drag the ground and may not be more than one size larger than normal. - 2.
 Pants must not be so overly large or overly tight as to draw undue attention.
 Administration will determine appropriateness. - 3.
-Pants must be worn above the hips and able to stay at hip level while walking, even if covered. - 4.
-Pants with cutouts are not allowed. - 5.
-Pants must not be frayed, tattered or torn anywhere - 6.
-Tongues of belts must be tucked into belt loops.
+Pants must be worn above the hips and able to stay at hip level while walking, even if covered.

+4. Tongues of belts must be tucked into belt loops.